dwww Home | Manual pages | Find package

 The operator can identify a container in three ways:

-The UUID identifiers come from the Docker daemon, and if a name is not
+The ID identifiers come from the Docker daemon, and if a name is not

-assigned to the container with --name then the daemon will also gener-
+to the container with --name then the daemon will also generate a

-ate a random string name.
-The name is useful when defining links (see
+string name.
+The name is useful when defining links (see --link) (or

---link) (or any other place you need to identify a container).
-This
+other place you need to identify a container).
+This works for both

 --network=type